-Following the full relaxation of pandemic control measures in China in November, official data and big data analysis suggest that Covid infections may have peaked in the major cities as early as late December.
+- After the full relaxation of pandemic control measures in China, COVID-19 infections might have peaked in major cities in late December.

-Since late November, China has dramatically shifted from a stringent zero-Covid policy towards full-scale reopening.
-The rapid removal of mobility restrictions has caused Omicron infections to spread across the country.
-A month and a half into reopening, however, evidence suggests most provinces and cities have now passed the first wave of infections, and economic activity looks to be recovering, based on high frequency transportation data.
+Since late November, China has dramatically shifted from stringent zero-COVID policy toward full-scale reopening.
+The rapid removal of mobility control has caused a spread of Omicron strains across the country.
+A month and a half into reopening, most provinces and cities have now passed the first wave of infections, and economic activities are recovering based on high frequency transportation data.

-We can also look to track infections using various big data tools.
-For example, key word search indices from Baidu, a search engine, suggest that Covid infections may have peaked in major cities in late December (Exhibit 1).
-Using big data analytics and questionnaire surveys, a research team from Beijing University has also claimed that infections peaked in most regions before 20 December 2022, estimating that 900 million (or 64%) of the Chinese population had been infected, as of 11 January.
+With the lack of official statistics on infections, analysts are tracking the pandemic trend using various big data tools.
+Key word search indices from Baidu, a search engine, showed that COVID-19 infections might have peaked in major cities in late December (Exhibit 1).
+Using big data analytics and questionnaire surveys, a research team from Beijing University claimed that infections peaked in most regions before December 20, 2022.
+They also estimated 900 million or 64% of the Chinese population have already been infected as of January 11, 2023.

 Exhibit 1: Baidu pandemic search index

 Exhibit 2: China major cities subway passenger flow

 Index, 2019 average as 100, 7-day moving average

 Average age of the death due to COVID-19 was 80.3, with 90.1% of fatalities above 65 years old.
 For people aged 80 and above, only 66.4% were fully vaccinated, and 42.3% have taken three doses as of December 13, 2022.
 Given the high likelihood of repeating infection waves in the future, continued efforts are required to improve vaccination among old population.